cloudmesh-community/fa19-516-155/project/report.md

 ## Objective

-Provide cloudmesh users an API and REST service to transfer files, directories from data storage of one cloud service provider to other cloud service provider.
+Provide cloudmesh users an API to transfer files,directories from data storage of one cloud service provider to other cloud service provider.
 This package will consider AWS S3 and Azure Blob storage for current implementation.

 ## Motivation